-Everyone stumbles upon possibilities in life, and I bent over to take a closer look at Conscious Breathing at the end of April.
+Everyone stumbles upon possibilities in life, and I decided to take a closer look at Conscious Breathing at the end of April.
 At the time, I’d contracted the flu and the following colds and sinus problems had worn me down, and I had just decided to back out of the Stockholm Marathon and my Iron Man goal.
 I then coincidentally discovered nasal respiration and its advantages.

 As I like to try new methods and thought that Conscious Breathing sounded both exciting and logical, I taped my mouth shut that very night.
 I realized after a few nights of taping it shut that I had more energy and a pleasant calm fell over me, especially during the morning hours.
 I quickly signed up for a course and, with curiosity, began the 28-day breathing training on the 14th of May.